pendragon-andyh/junox/README.md

 ## Demos

-You can change the sliders while you are playing on both of these UIs:
+You can change the sliders while you are playing:

-- The [old ReactJS-based UI](https://pendragon-andyh.github.io/junox/dist/index.html) - I have tested this on the last Chrome, Firefox and Edge browsers.
-The messy UI is my fault.
-- The fun [new NexusUI-based UI](https://pendragon-andyh.github.io/junox/demo/juno60-nexusUI.html) - I have tested this on Chrome and Edge.
+- [NexusUI-based UI](https://pendragon-andyh.github.io/junox/demo/juno60-nexusUI.html) - I have tested this on Chrome and Edge.
 I think Firefox is having a hissy-fit because of me using ES6 modules in the engine.

 Some of the [patches](https://www.synthmania.com/juno-60.htm) have a the "sweet-spot" on the keyboard or are designed to be used with pitch-bend.
 You may need to play a couple of notes before the JavaScript JIT gets going properly.